Euchie23/GeoTentacles/hotspot_predictions/README.md

 ---

 ## 🔗 Relationship to hotspot_dynamics
-This project is a direct continuation of **hotspot_dynamics — 20-Year Spatio-Temporal Hotspot Analysis of Squid Catch**. hotspot_dynamics establishes the spatial foundation and aggregation logic, while Project B builds predictive capability on top of that framework.
+This project is a direct continuation of **hotspot_dynamics — 20-Year Spatio-Temporal Hotspot Analysis of Squid Catch**. hotspot_dynamics establishes the spatial foundation and aggregation logic, while hotspot_predictions builds predictive capability on top of that framework.

 ---